 Maximum Penalties For Possession of CDS

-• CDS: Possession-Marijuana Less Than 10g: civil citation, up to $100 for a first offense, $250 for a second offense, and $500 afterwards; drug education or treatment may be required for those with two prior offenses or those under 21
+- CDS: Possession-Marijuana up to civil use amount: civil citation, up to $250; drug education or treatment may be required for those under 21 years old

 If you’ve been charged with any form of CDS possession or drug possession, call (301) 556-8709 today, so that I can use my years of experience with these charges to get your charges dropped or otherwise resolved in your favor.